adlnet/xAPI-Spec/xAPI-Communication.md

 verify the received Statement matches the existing one and SHOULD return `409 Conflict` if they do not match.
 See [Statement comparision requirements](statement-comparision-requirements).

-* If the LRS receives a Statement with an id it already has a Statement for **in the same batch**, it SHOULD* reject the batch and return `400 Bad Request`.
+* If the LRS receives a batch of Statements containing two or more Statements with the same id, it SHOULD* reject the batch and return `400 Bad Request`.